l337ch/terraform-gke/README.md

 ###Google Credentials
 Follow these instructions to download the credentials file from Google for Google Compute:
-1. Log into the Google Developers Console and select a project.
+1. Log into the Google Developers Console and select a project
-2. Click the menu button in the top left corner, and navigate to "Permissions", then "Service accounts", and finally "Create service account".
+2. Click the menu button in the top left corner, and navigate to "Permissions", then "Service accounts", and finally "Create service account"
-3. Provide a name and ID in the corresponding fields, select "Furnish a new private key", and select "JSON" as the key type.
+3. Provide a name and ID in the corresponding fields, select "Furnish a new private key", and select "JSON" as the key type
-4. Clicking "Create" will download your credentials.
+4. Clicking "Create" will download your credentials